delucks/cli.fan/content/posts/fd.md

 A few differences are immediately apparent: `fd` does not include the path fragment `./` in relative results. `fd` also chooses the GNU longopt format `--max-depth` instead of the POSIX `-maxdepth`.
 Judgements of quality aside, the GNU format is more widespread these days and less intimidating to new command-line users.

-# TODO
-The only argument to `fd` is a pattern to search for:
+The first argument to `fd` is a pattern to search among files beneath the current directory.
+If this path is omitted, the pattern is implicitly the empty string which matches everything.

 ```
 $ fd -d1 bin